Blazing the Way: Trail Markings a Thru-Hiker Should Know

 What is a White Blaze?

 The white paint markings on trees along the Appalachian Trail are 6 inches long and 2 inches wide.
-These “white blazes” serve as markers to assist hikers to stay on the correct trail route.
+These “white blazes” serve as markers to assist hikers in staying on the correct trail route.

 The white blaze has become a symbol for much of the thru-hiking community and can be seen referenced in movies, YouTube, and many other forms of popular culture.